 A ________ (shape) is just a ________ (same shape) until you add ________.
 Then it becomes a ________!

 For example: A circle is just a circle until you add a hole.
 Then it becomes a donut.

 Use a digital publishing tool like Wixie to type the sentence and illustrate it.

 Post the words for common shapes so that students can easily see how to spell them.
 Shape tools can be challenging to use for new computer users, so be sure to demonstrate how they work.

 You may want to create a template that already includes the sentences and a basic shape, so that students simply have to illustrate and complete the sentences.
 If you are using Wixie, search “shape” to find templates you can use for rectangles, triangles, and circles.

 You can let students draw whatever shape they want, but some may find it easier to see a picture in a shape that you have assigned.
 In any case, have students start by drawing the main, or largest shape first.
 Then add details to transform it into a special character, object, or location.

 Be sure to have each student record their voice reading their sentences.
 Encourage them to practice before recording for the final time, or to preview the sound and try again.
 Have students save their files to a team folder.
 If one student finishes first, have them create the title page.

-Use the Import Pages feature to combine all individual student pages into one team project.
-Print a copy of the book so that students can read and share with their families.
+Combine individual student pages together using Wixie's Import Pages feature.
+Then, print a copy of the book so that students can read and share with their families.

 You may also want to export the book as a PDF or ePub file to share as an electronic book.
 These can include sound and are a prized keep sake for student families.